Direct Visma Integration (Planned)

 If you've already decided on an accounting system

 You have Visma: The Visma integration is for you.
-SIE export works now, direct API lands May 2026.
+SIE export works now, the direct API is planned.

 You have Fortnox: See the article "Direct Fortnox integration (planned)".